 - i.
 Dedicated Reserves.
-This comprises reserves established through legislation for conservation purposes such as National Parks, State Parks and Flora and Fauna Reserves; - ii.
+This comprises reserves established through legislation for conservation purposes such as National Parks, State Parks or Flora and Fauna Reserves; - ii.
 Informal Reserves.
-This comprises elements of the Special Protection Zone (SPZ) in State Forest and other areas of Public Land; - iii.
-Values protected by Prescription.
+This comprises elements of the SPZ in State Forest and other areas of Public Land: - iii.
+Values Protected by Prescription.
 This comprises those elements of General Management Zone (GMZ) or Special Management Zone (SMZ) protected by regional prescriptions, including stream buffers and Rainforest; and - iv.
 Private Land mechanisms which ensure protection, such as covenants on freehold land as described in this Attachment.